 On Subscribe & Save orders with 1-4 items you should save 5%, when you have 5 or more items you should save 10-15%.
 I always have 5 items in my Subscribe & Save to maximize my savings.
 Even if some of the items are filler items for $1-$3, if you are saving 15% on a more expensive item you are saving way more than the $1-$3 filler item costs.

 If I see a great price on something, I might subscribe to get the deal even if I only need it once.
-Example: this month I took advantage of a sale on Q-tips Cotton Swabs, 500 Count (Pack of 4) for $6.72 that’s only $1.68 per pack of 500.
-These Q-tips are $3.23 per pack at Walmart, that’s a $6.20 saving by buying them in bulk on Amazon Subscribe & Save.
-Do I need 2000 more Q-tips delivered to my door next month?
+Example: I took advantage of a sale on Q-tips Cotton Swabs, 500 Count (Pack of 4) for $6.72 which is only $1.68 per pack of 500.
+These Q-tips were $3.23 per pack at Walmart, that’s a $6.20 saving by buying them in bulk on Amazon Subscribe & Save.
+Do I need 2,000 more Q-tips delivered to my door next month?
 No, so after the item ships, I go into my account (under Account & Lists) and (Your Subscribe & Save Items) cancel that subscription right away.
 You can wait until Amazon sends you the reminder E-mail 5 days before your upcoming order.
 I like to do it immediately, so I don’t forget.

 Select any eligible item from Amazon’s Subscribe & Save store (items are always changing).

 Choose the quantity of the item you’d like to receive as well as a delivery schedule.
 You can choose to have your order delivered in monthly intervals from 1 month to 6 months.
 Remember you can always make changes before the next month.